 UMBC and U.S. Naval Academy Partnership: Five collaborative cybersecurity projects funded by the Office of Naval Research

 UMBC and U.S. Naval Academy (USNA) faculty researchers presented updates on five collaborative cybersecurity projects funded by the Office of Naval Research (ONR).
 Five projects led by COEIT faculty are supported by three-year grants from the ONR, most of which are entering their second year of funding.
-Pictured here, Karuna Joshi, assistant research professor of computer science and electrical engineering (CSEE) and Tim Finin, professor of CSEE are working with USNA faculty to develop a cloud storage system that will make it impossible for deleted data to be restored or recovered.
+Pictured here, Karuna Joshi, assistant professor of information systems (IS) and Tim Finin, professor of CSEE are working with USNA faculty to develop a cloud storage system that will make it impossible for deleted data to be restored or recovered.

 Learn more about the UMBC and U.S. Naval Academy Partnership

 UMBC and Northrop Grumman Partnership: Lakeland Elementary/Middle School

 UMBC, Baltimore City Public Schools (BCPS), and the Northrop Grumman Foundation have launched a $1.6 million partnership to boost science, technology, engineering, arts, and math (STEAM) education.
 This news, announced at Lakeland Elementary/Middle School in southwest Baltimore, marks a significant milestone in UMBC’s ongoing work to support Baltimore’s K-12 students, teachers, and their communities.

 Learn more about the UMBC and Northrop Grumman Foundation partnership with Baltimore City Public Schools